-The Family and Medical Leave Act (FMLA) is a federal law allowing eligible employees to take a certain amount of time off every year for the purposes of addressing medical issues and caring for family members.
-If your employer is bound by the terms of the FMLA and you meet the eligibility requirements, they can’t prevent you from taking FMLA leave, nor can they punish you for doing so.
+The Family and Medical Leave Act (FMLA) is a federal law allowing eligible employees to take a certain amount of time off every year to address medical issues and care for family members.
+If the terms of the FMLA bind your employer and you meet the eligibility requirements, they can’t prevent you from taking FMLA leave, nor can they punish you for doing so.

 Some employers don’t obey the law.
-If you believe your employer has committed a FMLA violation, review your case with a lawyer.
-A Woodland Hills FMLA violations attorney at JML Law will explain whether you have grounds to take legal action.
+Review your case with a lawyer if you believe your employer has committed an FMLA violation.
+A Woodland Hills FMLA violations attorney at JML Law will explain whether you have grounds for legal action.

 Your FMLA Rights, Explained

-Under the FMLA, you may have the right to take up to 12 weeks off within a 12-month period for the following reasons:
+Under the FMLA, you may have the right to take up to 12 weeks off within 12 months for the following reasons:

 • Addressing a serious health condition